We’re about to run out of new movies and TV shows, and I can’t wait

 Christopher Nolan has made so many movies about how time is weird, he no longer seems to understand what “two weeks” means.

 How else to explain the repeated pushing back of Tenet, his latest movie about time being weird, by a mere fortnight—as though movie theaters might somehow seem less like COVID incubators between July and August of 2020.
-This week, however, Warner Bros finally caved and delayed Tenet’s release for the foreseeable future.
+Last week, however, Warner Bros finally caved and delayed Tenet’s release for the foreseeable future.
 Probably because very few people seem comfortable with the idea of going back in theaters until vaccines are as easy to obtain as movie tickets.

-Tenet has now joined a rising glut of fully finished big-ticket movies that won’t be seen for a long time.
+Tenet has now joined a rising glut of fully finished major movies we won’t be seeing for some time.
 White-hot properties like Halloween Kills, The Conjuring 3, and the new Wonder Woman are all currently just sitting on a shelf somewhere, going unfought about online.
 Meanwhile, a lot of TV shows that should be returning this fall or next spring are experiencing similar delays in even getting off the ground, their productions complicated by COVID.
 (Where art thou, Succession S3, Russian Doll S2, and the continued adventures of The Mandalorian?)
 Studios keep green-lighting cool new series and movies all the time, but these announcements seem impossibly optimistic in a world where it’s unsafe to go to a theater.

 As the finished and in-process projects continue to pile up and streamers like Netflix clear out their reservoirs of finished movies and shows, we are fast-approaching a drought of fresh content.